SamanDaneshvar/pan18ap/README.md

 You can also find the following paper:
     > Francisco Rangel, Paolo Rosso, Martin Potthast, Benno Stein. [*Overview of the 6th Author Profiling Task at PAN 2018: Multimodal Gender Identification in Twitter*](http://ceur-ws.org/Vol-2125/invited_paper_15.pdf).
 In: CLEF 2018 Labs and Workshops, Notebook Papers.
 CEUR Workshop Proceedings.
 CEUR-WS.org, vol. 2125.

     Start by reviewing this paper, to get a sense of what approaches have been tried in the previous year and what has worked best for other participants.
+The next step would be to reproduce the experiments of other participants.
 1. Head to the publications page for that year of the task at [PAN](https://pan.webis.de/publications.html) (not updated with the 2018 papers, for some reason) or [CEUR](http://ceur-ws.org/Vol-2125/), and look for the notebook papers of the top-ranking teams.
 The papers should include all the required details to reproduce their experiments.
 The links to our paper are provided [here](#citation).
 1. Some teams also publish their source code.
 You can find them at [PAN's GitHub](https://github.com/pan-webis-de).
 To explore our code, continue to the [Installation](#installation) section.

 ### I am new to Python.
 What do I do?
 A great place to start is the [beginner's guide](https://www.python.org/about/gettingstarted/) and the [Python tutorial](https://docs.python.org/3/tutorial/) at Python's own website.
+Needless to say, there are plenty of books, online courses and GitHub repositories to help you learn Python, but we won't get into that here.

-Once you have your Python installation up and running, you can continue to the next section, to set up my code on your computer.
+Once you have your Python installation up and running, you can continue to the [next section](#installation), to set up my code on your computer.

-In my code, I have tried to include some additional comments, explanations, and references that would make things a bit more clear to a beginner.
+In my code, I have tried to include some additional comments, explanations, and references that would make things a bit more clear to a novice programmer.

 ## Installation
 ### Requirements